 Enhanced cost per click (ECPC) helps you get more conversions from manual bidding.
 ECPC works by automatically adjusting your manual bids for clicks that seem more or less likely to lead to a sale or conversion on your website.
-Unlike Target CPA, which automatically sets bids based on your target cost per conversion, ECPC will try to keep your average CPC below the max.
+Unlike Target CPA and Target ROAS Smart Bidding, which automatically set bids based on your cost per conversion and return-on-ad-spend targets, ECPC will try to keep your average CPC below the max.
 CPC that you set (including bid adjustments) when optimising for conversions.

 Before you begin

 To use Enhanced CPC with Search, Shopping or Hotel campaigns, you’ll need to set up conversion tracking.
 You don’t need conversion tracking to use ECPC with Display campaigns, but conversions will help you see whether your ads are effective.